Cinnamon roll turkeys are perfect for Thanksgiving breakfast

 If so, it doesn’t make sense to me because Easter dinner and Christmas dinner are big meals too, but people consistently do Easter brunch and Christmas breakfast.
 I’m starting to feel sad for Thanksgiving.
 Shouldn’t it have it’s own fun themed breakfasts like all the other holidays?

 As a breakfast lover, I can’t stand by and watch Thanksgiving get the short end of the breakfast stick.
 I’ve started a new family tradition to have cinnamon roll turkeys for breakfast on Thanksgiving morning.
-This is a traditions that we love and cherish.
+This is a tradition that we love and cherish.